arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 A primary actor is an actor who performs one of the application's functions.
 This makes the ports of the application a natural fit for describing the **use cases** of the application.
 A secondary actor is someone who the application gets answers from or notifies.
 This leads to secondary ports having two rough categories: **repositories** and **recipients**.

 We should write use cases at the **application boundary**.
 A use case should not contain any detailed knowledge of the technologies outside the application.
+Hexagonal architecture can encourage the preferred way of writing use cases.

+{{% callout note %}}
 A typical mistake is that we write the use cases with knowledge about particular technologies.
 Such use cases are not speaking business language, become coupled with technologies used and are harder to maintain.
-It is useful to think that we should prefer writing use cases at the edge of the application.

-## Separation of Business Logic and Infrastructure
+{{% /callout %}}

+## Implementation

-So far, we have only stated that the technical details should stay outside the application who need to be unaware of those details.
-The communication between the adapters and the application should happen through ports.
+So far, we have only stated that the technical details should stay outside the application.
+The communication between the adapters and the application should only happen through ports.
 Let's look at what this means in practice.

 ### Dependency Inversion

 When we implement a primary adapter on the driver side, an adapter has to tell the application to do something.
-The flow of control goes from the adapter to the application through ports.
+The **flow of control goes from the adapter to the application through ports**.
 The dependency between the adapter and application points inwards, making the application unaware of who is calling its use cases.

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-primary-adapter.svg" caption="Implementing primary adapters" >}}

 In our coffee shop example, the `OrderController` is an adapter who calls a use case defined by the `PlacingOrders` port.
 Inside the application, `CoffeeShop` is the class who implements the functionality described by the port.
 The application is unaware of who is calling its use cases.

-When we implement a secondary adapter on the driven side, the flow of control goes out from the application because we have to let the database adapter know it should persist an order.
+When we implement a secondary adapter on the driven side, **the flow of control goes out from the application** because we have to let the database adapter know it should persist an order.
 However, our architectural principle says that the application should not be aware of the details of the outside world.

 To achieve this, we have to apply the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).